 2.6 How does the Service determine how much to charge for a reimbursable project?

-A. We must estimate the direct costs associated with completing the work the paying entity wants us to perform.
+A. We must estimate and document the direct costs associated with completing the work the paying entity wants us to perform.

 2.8 What if the paying entity cannot afford to provide as much funding as we estimate the project will cost?
 If the paying entity cannot provide the full cost of the project as originally described, we should work with them to adjust the scope of work so that the work is commensurate with the amount of funding available.

 2.9 May the Service agree to fund some of the work itself?
 While programs may use appropriated funds to perform mission-related activities that augment work identified in a reimbursable agreement, those activities should not be in the agreement statement of work.
 The reimbursable agreement should only identify the work that the paying entity is funding.
-We should describe any additional work the Service is funding in a Memorandum of Understanding with the paying entity.
+We should describe any additional work we are funding in an MOU with the paying entity.

 A. The paying entity determines the format of the written contractual agreement.
 We must ensure the elements in section 2.11 and Exhibit 1 are in the agreement.
 In some cases, especially with reimbursable agreements with other Federal agencies, the other entity uses their own format.
 For example, the Department of Defense uses a Military Interdepartmental Purchase Request (MIPR), while other Federal agencies may use purchase orders.
 We may sign these agreements as long as they contain the required elements listed in section 2.11 and Exhibit 1.